City welcomes nursing visitors from Austin Peay State University, Tennessee

 Professor Hamlin said, “We have a tendency to be in our own world and not know there are similar universal issues going on in other countries.
 We can all learn from each other”.

 She also explained that the students from Austin live in a much more rural area compared to City students, hence experience less diversity and are therefore from “low diversity backgrounds”.
 She also said being able to eat global foods and interact with a diverse population was a rich cultural experience for the students.

 Professor Hamlin emphasised the worldwide impact of Brexit, and said:

 One of the biggest things we’ve learned is that nobody is certain of the impact of Brexit and also how it will also impact the US.

 Jaqueline Davies, Lecturer and Psychology and Communication Skills lead for Adult Nursing at City (far left), Mark Jones (front centre right) and Dr Amy Hamblin (back row, far right) with nursing students and recent graduates from Austin Peay State University

-Austin Peay State nursing student, Caz Authement, noticed that nursing studies at City were more specialised, whereas nursing studies at her university took a more generalist approach.
-Speaking of City, she said, “Every semester you study a different topic and eventually you graduate as a generalist nurse”.
-She added that prior to the visit, “we had to do a lot of reading around the healthcare system in the UK, but it makes so much more sense actually seeing it in practice”.
+Austin Peay State nursing student, Caz Authement, noticed that nursing studies at City were more specialised, whereas nursing studies at their university took a more generalist approach.
+Speaking of City, they said, “Every semester you study a different topic and eventually you graduate as a generalist nurse”.
+They added that prior to the visit, “we had to do a lot of reading around the healthcare system in the UK, but it makes so much more sense actually seeing it in practice”.

 Ally Bland, a recent nursing graduate from Austin Peay State said that before the trip, “I was naïve as to what free healthcare actually meant”.
 She also added that, “we’re seeing clients from a larger variety of backgrounds in the US now and we need to learn about cultural and religious diversity”.